adobeio/adobeio-documentation/events/intro/events-api.md

 | `x-api-key` | path | string | Your integration&rsquo;s API key.
 This is displayed in the Overview tab for your integration in the Adobe I/O Console. |

 ## <a id="calling-apis">Calling APIs</a>
 To call an API, you simply need to issue the appropriate GET or POST method with all the parameters in place.
-Here is a sample, ussed as a curl command:
+Here is a sample, issued as a curl command:

 `curl -H “Authorization: Bearer $USER_TOKEN” -H “x-api-key: $API_KEY” https://api.adobe.io/events/organizations/2316/integrations/5670/registrations/fa28f4d0-3438-429f-98b8-0a25cb49498b`